Amit-Weis/Notes/SBI4UW/Unit 2 - Review.md

 	- this is called energy coupling
 - the energy 'currency' of our cells is called ATP
 	- Adenosine Triphosphate
-	- similar to nucleotides and is a nucliec acid
+	- similar to nucleotides and is a nucleic acid
 	- good for short term energy usage (not for storage)
 	- ![](../images/atp%20diagram.png)
 - ATP can be "hydrolyzed" and lose one of its phosphate and forms ADP and releases energy. the phosphate then bonds to another molecule to give it energy